DouglasDahlia779/DG-1/quartz/content/What is Purpose?.md

 ## What is purpose?

-"the reason for which something is done or created or for which something exists."
+Definition: "the reason for which something is done or created or for which something exists."

 So a "purpose" is a [[thought]] that gives a "reason for which something exists."

 This is a concept in the mind.
 It assumes [[cause and effect.]]
+- It can only mean something within time, and for a separate self unless there is an aspect of "purpose" that can be applied to "non-doing"
+- it assumes an identity that can do something
+- if thought is "doing" then an entity that can think in a certain way.
+- purpose assumes time, as in "the purpose of my life..." this implies a voyage and a destination.
+Within the world this implies direction as well.

 # What we know about "purpose"